-Risk Control and Hospital Duct Cleaning Costs
+Hospital Duct Cleaning Costs

 Hospital duct cleaning is commonly viewed as a reactive maintenance item.
 An issue in the air ducts is identified by either a complaint or, worse yet, a potential link to a hospital acquired infection, which prompts response.

 Unfortunately, reactive maintenance that causes an urgent air duct cleaning typically involves additional services to reduce risk, including sensitivity of the patients.

 When considering hospital duct cleaning costs, considering any reactive maintenance disruptions that have or could occur - i.e. costs of rerouting patients, staff disruptions, or liability of hospital acquired infections airborne in the HVAC system.
 Most importantly, include any lost revenue potential due to shut down operating rooms while reactive maintenance objectives are being completed.

 Hospital Duct Cleaning Costs: How to Calculate ROI

 Hospital duct cleaning costs should be accounted for in a facility's O&M Management plan as a pro-active maintenance action that prevents disruptions in the daily operation of a hospital.

 Reduces risk of liability claims from patients.
 Accidental exposure to environmental/airborne pathogens can result in adverse patient outcomes and cause illness among health-care staff members, as well.
 This is why certain regulations and standards should be followed by NADCA certified specialists who perform HVAC cleaning in hospitals.